Lepton Flavour Symmetries: Symmetries: general considerations

 where $U_e$ and $U_\nu$ are the unitary matrices that diagonalize the combination $\lambda^{E\dagger}\lambda^E$ and $c$, respectively: \be U_e^\dagger \lambda^{E\dagger}\lambda^E U_e=(\hat \lambda^E)^2 \;, \qquad U_\nu^T c\, U_\nu=\hat c \;. \ee Here $\hat \lambda^E$ and $\hat c$ are non-negative diagonal matrices and their eigenvalues have been properly ordered, also accounting for the type of neutrino mass spectrum.
 After suitable rephasing of the combination $U_e^\dagger U_\nu$, we can put the mixing matrix in a conventional form, for instance the one used by the PDG, and read the physical parameters.
 The latter follow necessarily from the interplay of both neutrinos and charged leptons.

 Such a trivial observation has important implications on model building.
-Since both $\lambda^E(\varphi)$ and $c(\varphi)$ depend on $\varphi$, a realistic pattern of lepton masses and mixing angles can only be achieved if the fields $\varphi$ (or their VEV in case of a spontaneous breaking) have the right size and orientation in flavour space.
+Since both $\lambda^E(\varphi)$ and $c(\varphi)$ depend on $\varphi$, a realistic pattern of lepton masses and mixing angles can only be achieved if the VEVs of the fields $\varphi$ have the right size and orientation in flavour space.
 If these fields are dynamical, the problem of deriving the desired VEV from the minimization of the energy density is called vacuum alignment problem.
 Though the group $G$ is completely broken in the low-energy regime, it might be that separately the charged lepton sector and the neutrino sector possess an exact or approximate residual symmetry under subgroups $G_e$ and $G_\nu$, respectively.
 Actually this scenario has been extensively studied in the context of discrete flavour symmetries to predict or constrain the lepton mixing angles.
 This special case of vacuum alignment can be implemented by separating $\varphi$ into two sets, $\varphi=(\varphi_e,\varphi_\nu)$, such that $\lambda^E$ and $c$ mainly depend on $\varphi_e$ and $\varphi_\nu$, respectively.
 The desired residual symmetries are obtained if the VEV of $\varphi_e$ is invariant under $G_e$ and that of $\varphi_\nu$ under $G_\nu$.
 This possibility will be discussed in greater detail in \Sect{discrete_sequestering}.